Menu

 How to Become a Doctor: Postgraduate Medicine

 The alternative, second pathway is to complete a Doctor of Medicine (MD) as a graduate degree.
 This degree has been branded as MD for various reasons, including international recognition and to align with countries such as the USA.
-The degree is technically a Master’s level degree attainment and usually contains a research component, such as at the University of Sydney.
+The degree is technically a Master’s level degree attainment and usually contains a research component, such as at the University of Sydney and University of Melbourne.

-To gain entry to this degree, one will need a complete undergraduate degree of 3-year full-time equivalent credit points AND a valid GAMSAT score.
-Have a read here if you’re not sure what is GAMSAT.
+To gain entry to this degree, one will need to complete an undergraduate degree of 3-year full-time equivalent credit points (of any major), while generally maintaining a good GPA (read our blog article to learn more about how to boost your GPA for medical school applications to increase your chances of being accepted into a medical school in Australia) AND a valid GAMSAT® score.
+Have a read here if you’re not sure what the GAMSAT is.
 In addition, you may or may not have to interview for a spot in the graduate medical school.
-Some universities have science prerequisites for the undergraduate degree, but others such as the University of Sydney do not have such prerequisites.

 I do know some people who completed their undergraduate degree in 2 years, which shaved a year off their 7 years in total to complete an undergraduate degree + postgraduate medicine.
 This is extremely rare though and whether you can do this depends on the university you complete your undergraduate degree with, so make sure to read our comprehensive guide on Australian Medical Schools if you’d like to learn more about this.
 There is NO way to shorten the 4-year MD however!